I started my career as stage management in the theatre before training to be a teacher.

 Several years ago, at sixty nine, I retired, and the selling of my musicals was taken over by a company called Musicline.
 You can find their link below, and, of course, should you be a primary school teacher, you might like to buy one.

 This website is one of my hobbies.
 I have included quite a lot of old, (some of it very old!!), unpublished material, and some new in the hope that some primary aged children, (and perhaps other members of the family), might enjoy passing a few minutes listening to my often humorous songs and stories.

 I hope to be adding new material for a very long time to come.

-Very occasionally I might use a real guitar, or even a real ukulele, but most of the time the sounds I use are generated by the computer, and I just arrange them how I want using a program called Logic 9.
+Very occasionally I might use a real guitar, but most of the time the sounds I use are generated by the computer, and I just arrange them how I want using a program called Logic Pro.
 It never ceases to amaze me.

 Of course computer generated sounds can never be as realistic as real life instruments, but they can sometimes get fairly close … and of course, there are different levels of investment in IT equipment and software that can make things almost indistinguishable.
 I don’t attain to those levels!!

 If you are interested, take a look at the video section at the bottom where I try to explain how I go about constructing a song.